-The Mont Blanc Cable Car Panoramic Gondola
+The Panoramic Mont Blanc Cable Car Gondola

 There is an additional (third) cable car which runs from the top of Aiguille du Midi, across the Alps and into Italy.
 We didn’t even know this existed!
 It sounds incredible- but you need your passport to ride it, which is bizarre as you don’t need your passport to cross between France & Italy.
-Still rules are rules and we missed out on this.
-Guess we’ll just have to go back!!
-If you’re interested, prices are around €32 return in summer 2018.
-More information and opening times can be found here
+Still, rules are rules and we missed out on this, which was a shame.
+If you’re interested, prices are around 32€ return in summer 2018.
+More information and opening times can be found here.

 Mont Blanc Cable Car- Things to remember:

 - Wear WARM clothes.
 We were there in mid July.
 It was sunny.
 But it was also FREEZING up at the top.

 - Make sure your camera/ phone is charged.
 You’re going to want it.

 - Take sunglasses– the glare from the snow is pretty bright.

 - This trip is FORBIDDEN for children under 3 & not recommended for children under 5.